gesteban/itinerary-challenge/README.md

 - `/api/search/`.
 Main API of the application.
 Provides a searching feature to look for different kinds of paths using the itineraries retrieved from `/api/itinerary/`.

-Swagger UI defines some examples to be used that returns some results, but feel free to try some other inputs.
+Swagger UI defines some examples to be used that return some results, but feel free to try some other inputs.
 The database is initially loaded using [data.sql](https://github.com/gesteban/itinerary-challenge/blob/master/itinerary-service/src/main/resources/data.sql), this data can be modified before building the project or altered in running time using the CRUD operations of the `/api/itinerary/` service.

-There is also deployed a Spring Admin Server at <http://localhost:8763/applications>, which we can use to check the status of our microservices.
+There is also a Spring Admin Server deployed at <http://localhost:8763/applications>, which we can use to check the status of our microservices.

 ## 2 Services included